Decrease the real or perceived cost and the cognitive or physical effort required to encourage a behaviour.

 Much has been written on how organisations can simplify processes and create frictionless experiences, yet another way to leverage this strategy involves leveraging the flip side (making it hard!) by intentionally introducing friction points.

-While it might sound counter-intuitive (like many other behavioural insights), friction can provide better experiences, and thus decrease the number of complaints.
+While it might sound counter-intuitive (like many other behavioural insights), friction can provide better experiences, prevent regrettable outcomes, and even decrease the number of complaints.

 Consider the case of Uber.